Logo

 Robert Story, Suvrit Sra, Mike Slifcak, Latha Prabhu, Nikolai Devereaux,

-Alex Burger, Bernhard Penz, and Andy Smith.
+Alex Burger, Bernhard Penz, Andy Smith and Bart Van Assche.

 Valid CSS!